sagallagher/corp/readme.txt

 is adjacent to each of the polytope's facets."

 The framework includes classes and methods for the representation of the problem.
-Additionally, we provide an environment for running and testing relevant algorithms.
+Additionally, we provide an environment for the running and testing of relevant algorithms.

 Three relevant algorithms and been implemented:
   - Genetic Algorithm